Great Britain women's national baseball team: World Cup

 Great Britain have yet to qualify for the Women's Baseball World Cup, the most recent tournament was scheduled to take place in Monterrey, Mexico in 2020 but was postponed until 2021 then cancelled due to covid.
 The finals of the next tournament are scheduled to take place in 2024, in Thunder Bay, Canada.

 European Baseball Championship

 Great Britain were not formed in time to compete at the 2019 2019 Women's European Baseball Championship, in Rouen, France, and were therefore not eligible to qualify for the 2020 Women's Baseball World Cup.

 The 2022 Women's European Baseball Championship was held on Wednesday, 3 August to Saturday, 6 August 2022 in Montpellier in France, with France as defending champions.
 Once again the championships also served as qualifying event for the next Baseball World Cup.
 Great Britain, in their first ever international tournament, finished 4th and therefore did not qualify for the Baseball World Cup.

 Current roster

-The team's most recent roster, for the 2022 Women's European Baseball Championship.
+The team's most recent roster, for the 2024 Women's National Team Canadian Tour.